louislamont/LupusTCells/README.md

 On the other hand, there are 963 genes DE between AL and Ctrl (Table 1, Fig 1a).
 Of note, there are a handful of genes DE in AL v Ctrl that change in the opposite direction as LAL v Ctrl, including LTF, ITGAD, and IGHG1 (upregulated in AL), and UTS2 and ZFP57 (downregulated in AL) (Fig 1b).

-Finally, I find 117 genes DE between AL and LAL (Table 1).
+Finally, I found 117 genes DE between AL and LAL, with a strong majority upregulated in AL (Table 1).
 Of these, nearly all are also DE with respect to the AL v Ctrl analysis (Fig 1a).

 **Co-expression**